niess/goupil/docs/library/transport_settings.rst

    :type: str

    This flag controls the direction of flow for Monte Carlo transport.
-Switching this flag between :python:`"Forward"` and :python:`"Forward"` results in a default set of settings being selected.
+Switching this flag between :python:`"Backward"` and :python:`"Forward"` results in a default set of settings being selected.
 Use the :py:attr:`compton_mode
    <TransportSettings.compton_mode>` attribute instead if thinner control is
    needed.